Kushalchausa/project/README.md

 # help
-Init command -- use to create a new git repo
+Init command -- use to create a new git repo.